-- You have about 10 billion neurons in your brain.
-(And there are yet more neurons in your spinal cord and even in your gut) - Most neurons receive and send out thousands of "synaptic connections". - There are tens of thousands of times more synapses in a human brain than there are seconds in a human lifetime.
+- You have about 100 billion neurons in your brain.
+(You also have millions more neurons in your spinal cord, and even in your gut) - Each neuron on average receives and sends out thousands of synaptic connections. - The number of synapses in your brain (~1015) is therefore tens of thousands of times larger than the number of seconds that you can expect to live (~3×109).